arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-Now we can use our new composed annotation to make the test more readable:
+Now we can use our new composed annotation to make the test more readable.

 ```java
 @ParameterizedTest